Creating a patio garden, north London

 The client wanted a garden to sit and relax in but also for socialising.
 Plenty of seating space despite the size was a priority.
 A small recessed area to the right of the courtyard will be used to house a barbecue and outdoor kitchen units.

-The client also wanted to be able to grow herbs for the kitchen, and we installed the green wall, using vertical garden pods from Green4Air, and with a solar-powered irrigation system supplied by Irrigatia.
+The client also wanted to be able to grow herbs for the kitchen, and we installed the green wall, using vertical garden pods from Green4Air, with a solar-powered irrigation system supplied by Irrigatia.
 The pods contain culinary herbs and salad leaves, with a number of plants with edible flowers coming through for summer.

 The patterned tiles were chosen from the Sorrento range supplied by Fired Earth.
 The intricate detailing might have been overwhelming in a larger patio but in this compact space they brought light and texture.

-The cedar bench was designed by The Urban Hedgerow built from scratch onsite by Graham Thompson of Creative Landscapes London, creating enough room to seat 8-10 people comfortably – or for fewer people to stretch out on cushions.
+The cedar bench was designed by The Urban Hedgerow and built from scratch onsite by Graham Thompson of Creative Landscapes London, creating enough room to seat 8-10 people comfortably – or for fewer people to stretch out on cushions.
 The fence to the right was also built on site using materials from

 Jacksons Fencing and the corten steel screen, covering an unsightly gap in the rear wall was supplied by Stark & Greensmith.